Alternative Names: None

 Mobile Network service: To Follow

 Other comments: There is a no-take policy and are fines for divers found removing certain species here.
 The viz here can get very bad after storms so it best to check that it's been calm for a week or so and avoid diving here in northerly winds as it blows straight into the bay.
 On a rising tide its a very good night dive, particularly when the tourists have all left.
 There are toilets and a small visitor hut on the short walk from the car park down to the shore.
+It's best to stay away from the boat jetty as it gets used all day so an SMB is recommended.

 Created by: Finstrokes.